North–South Rail Link: Early proposals

-Pilings for a planned high-rise tower at South Station complicate a proposal to put the tunnels directly beneath the present South Station.
+Pilings for a South Station Tower at South Station complicate a proposal to put the tunnels directly beneath the present South Station.
 Instead, the Dorchester Avenue Alignment proposal would move the tracks just east of South Station, and would build an underground facility about 100 ft below the surface of the Fort Point Channel at the Summer Street crossing.
 Tracks at the underground South Station would have a 0.61% incline.

 The new Central Station would connect with the Blue Line at its Aquarium station via an underground concourse, as the Blue Line is the only rapid transit line in Boston that does not already connect with either North or South Station.
 The new station also would eliminate or reduce transfers to the rapid transit system for many commuter rail passengers with destinations in the central part of the business district.
 This would relieve transit congestion in the downtown core.
 Like Philadelphia's SEPTA system after the similar Center City Commuter Connection tunnel was built and connected two commuter rail systems, some of Boston's trains would be through-routed from one side of the system to the other.
 Many services would still terminate at North and South Stations, on existing tracks that do not lead into the tunnels.
 This could also allow trains to pass parked train cars.

 A 2003 DEIR/MIS assumes that about one-third of Amtrak trains to and from points south would be routed through the tunnel, stopping only at South Station, but with a new stop north of Boston at Anderson Regional Transportation Center in Woburn, Massachusetts.
 The Downeaster service from Maine and New Hampshire was assumed to stop at North Station only, with a direct connection to more southerly service at Anderson RTC rather than Boston.
 Thus, some operations would continue above ground at North Station and South Station, and all track and facilities would remain in place.
-The tunnels would not be equipped to handle diesel locomotives, which may not be suited to the planned steep grades and closely spaced stops.
-That would require the MBTA to buy and run locomotives equipped for electric operation.
+The tunnels would not be equipped to handle diesel locomotives, which may not be suited to the planned steep grades and closely spaced stops; several Commuter Rail lines would necessitate electrification to safely and efficiently operate in the tunnels.